marijnh/Eloquent-JavaScript/04_data.md

 {{index journal, "weresquirrel example"}}

-So we can represent Jacques' journal as an array of objects.
+We will represent Jacques' journal as an array of objects.

 ```{test: wrap}
 let journal = [